 Here’s the full run-down.

-Introducing Handles: Your New Unique YouTube Identifier
+Handles: Your Unique YouTube Identifier

-The biggest selling point of YouTube handles is that they will provide a unique identifier for your channel.
+The biggest selling point of YouTube handles is that they provide a unique identifier for your channel.

 Currently, multiple YouTube channels can share a name.
 Viewers searching for a particular channel can be left guessing which is the right one in the search results.